- What is a Bridge?

 The success of partial denture wearing is dependent on many things.
 The number of your own teeth remaining and the health and amount of bone under the denture play a role in satisfaction.
 Normal bone and strong healthy gums over the bone do not necessarily result in successful dentures.
 As people grow older the bone decreases and the tissues become more fragile.

 As a result, the ability to wear dentures often diminishes.
 The persistence of an individual and their ability to adapt is important factors in successfully mastering dentures.
 Most people adapt to partial dentures while some individuals cannot wear them.Back to Top

 Once it has been determined that crown and bridge treatment is indicated, you will be given a series of appointments.
 Changes in your appointment schedule may cause treatment delays and thereby allow further tooth movement before treatment can be completed.

 The first step is to prepare your teeth for the crown and bridge.
 The tooth or teeth to be treated are numbed with an anesthetic.
 Next, during the preparation phase, your tooth or teeth to be crowned are trimmed down.

 This allows sufficient space for the crown or bridge to fit over your teeth.

 After the preparation stage has been completed, an impression of your teeth is made.
 Modern impression materials make it possible to make an extremely accurate stone replica helping to make the best possible restoration for your mouth.
 At the same appointment, we make plastic temporary crowns in the office to protect your teeth and provide temporary esthetics and function.

-At the last appointment, the crown and bridge is adjusted for proper fit prior to cementation.
-It is often necessary to fine trim and polish the new crown or bridge.
+At the last appointment, the crown and bridge are adjusted for proper fit prior to cementation.
+It is often necessary to fine trim and polishes the new crown or bridge.
 Other factors that we consider include: